Interest rate rise could help SMEs tackle late payment

 Therefore, any interest rate rise gives SMEs extra leverage when chasing late payments – and debtors more reason to pay their overdue bills faster.

-At the start of November The Bank of England increased interest rates from the historic low of 0.25% to 0.5% – the first rise since July 2007.
+At the start of February the Bank of England increased interest rates to 0.5%.

-Whilst this is not a huge amount, at a time where SMEs are really feeling the strain of late payment, it could be a helping hand in chasing overdue invoices.
+Whilst this is not a huge increase, at a time where SMEs are really feeling the strain of late payment, it could be a helping hand in chasing overdue invoices.

 How much could you charge?